NannyML/nannyml/docs/tutorials/performance_estimation/multiclass_performance_estimation/standard_metric_estimation.rst

 These results can be also plotted.
 Our plot contains several key elements.

-* The purple dashed step plot shows the estimated performance in each chunk of the analysis period.
+* The purple dashed step plot shows the estimated performance in each chunk of the monitored period.
 Thick squared point markers indicate the middle of these chunks.

-* The black vertical line splits the reference and analysis periods.
+* The black vertical line splits the reference and monitored periods.

 * The low-saturated colored area around the estimated performance indicates the :ref:`sampling error<estimation_of_standard_error>`.